Logo Text Blaze

 ternaryConditional value.
 Of the form: value1 if condition else value2"big" if 100 > 10 else "small" ⇒ "big"

-Text Blaze supports a variety of functions in formulas.
+Text Blaze supports a variety of these built-in functions for you to use in your snippets.

 FunctionDescriptionExample